 ORIX Group monitors and manages the risks relating to the Group businesses through its risk management system.
-In addition to the credit department, which primarily monitors risks related to individual transactions, and the corporate planning department, which monitors risks at the corporate level, each business unit has designated staff responsible for managing risks at the business unit level.
-The credit department, the corporate planning department and individual business units analyze and monitor various risks in collaboration with each other.
-The results are reported to the Investment and Credit Committee at meetings held three times a month, to the Group Executive Officer Committee at meetings held on a monthly basis and to the board of directors at meetings held on a regular basis for evaluation, and the relevant executive officers take measures deemed appropriate to address identified risks.
+In addition to the credit department, which primarily monitors risks related to individual transactions and each business unit has designated staff responsible for managing risks at the business unit level.
+The results are reported to the Investment and Credit Committee at meetings held three times a month, to the Group Executive Officer Committee at meetings held once every two months and to the board of directors at meetings held on a regular basis for evaluation, and the relevant executive officers take measures deemed appropriate to address identified risks.